darinz/ML/05_generalization/01_bias-variance_tradeoﬀ.md

 The bias-variance decomposition remains a cornerstone of understanding generalization, but it's part of a richer theoretical landscape that continues to evolve with modern machine learning practice.

+## From Classical Wisdom to Modern Phenomena

+We've now explored the **bias-variance tradeoff** - the fundamental framework that explains how model complexity affects generalization through the decomposition of error into bias and variance components.
+This classical understanding provides the foundation for model selection and regularization strategies.

+However, while the bias-variance tradeoff represents classical wisdom about generalization, recent research has revealed more complex and fascinating phenomena that challenge our traditional understanding.
+Modern machine learning models, especially deep neural networks, often achieve excellent generalization despite being highly overparameterized - a fact that the classical bias-variance framework cannot fully explain.

+This motivates our exploration of the **double descent phenomenon** - a modern discovery that reveals a more nuanced relationship between model complexity and generalization.
+We'll see how the classical U-shaped curve is often followed by a second descent, where very complex models can generalize well despite fitting training data perfectly.

+The transition from bias-variance tradeoff to double descent represents the bridge from classical theory to modern understanding - taking our foundational knowledge of generalization and extending it to explain the behavior of contemporary machine learning systems.

+In the next section, we'll explore how double descent challenges classical wisdom and provides insights into why modern models can achieve excellent generalization despite being highly overparameterized.

+---

+**Next: [Double Descent](02_double_descent.md)** - Understand how modern machine learning challenges classical bias-variance wisdom.